CodeForSocialGood/calltocode.org/docs/CONTRIBUTING.md

 ## <a name="prerequisites"></a> Prerequisites

-Make sure your development environment is properly setup by following the [Development Environment Setup](docs/DEVELOPER.md) guide.
+Make sure your development environment is properly setup by following the [development environment setup](docs/DEVELOPER.md) guide.

 ## <a name="source"></a> Getting the Project Source